MarkusBordihn/BOs-Adaptive-Performance-Tweaks/README.md

 > Older docs or setup guides may still describe the legacy 11.x multi-module layout.
 >
 > 💾 **Back up your world and config files before updating.**
-> 12.x is still marked beta and some configuration details may change between releases.
+> 12.x is still in alpha and some configuration details may change between releases.
+>
+> 📝 **Known limitations before stable release**
+> There is no in-game config GUI yet.
+12.x currently uses a config-first workflow, and larger
+> servers will usually need some spawn tuning beyond the defaults.
 >
 > 🔄 **Upgrading from 11.x?**
 > Remove all old APTweaks module jars before installing 12.x.
 Do not mix 11.x and 12.x files in